GSLabDev/terraform-provider-vra/README.md

 # Testing the Provider

-**NOTE:** Testing the Open Daylight provider is currently a complex operation as it requires having a Open Daylight Server to test against.
+**PreRequisite:** Testing the vRA provider need vRA setup up and running.
+Also, need input json for blueprint planning to execute.

 ## Configuring Environment Variables